myoelmy/quaca/docs/gettingstarted.md

 quaca $ mkdir -p build
 quaca $ cd build
 quaca/build $ cmake ..
-quaca/build $ make quaca
+quaca/build $ make
 ```

-An executable called `quaca` should now have been build and can be found in the `quaca/bin` directory.
+An executable called `Friction` should now have been build and can be found in the `quaca/bin` directory.

 ### Documentation
-The documentation can either be seen [here](https://quacateam.github.io/quaca/) or be viewed locally using [Python 3](https://www.python.org/download/releases/3.0/) by
+The documentation can either be accessed [here](https://quacateam.github.io/quaca/) or be viewed locally using [Python 3](https://www.python.org/download/releases/3.0/) by
 ```
 quaca $ cd docs && python3 -m http.server 3000
 ```